openremote/documentation/docs/developer-guide/gateway-tunnelling-setup.md

 * Set AWS_ROUTE53_ROLE on proxy container (this can be left as empty string to inherit from AWS EC2 instance provided the instance is using a cloudformation template that sets this value in `/etc/environment`)
 * Set `DOMAINNAMES` to include wildcard certificate e.g. `*.example.openremote.app`
 * Add wildcard DNS A/AAAA record(s) e.g. `*.example.openremote.app`
-* Uncomment/add sish service in docker compose profile
+* Uncomment/add sish service in Docker Compose profile
 * Set `SISH_HOST` and `SISH_PORT` on proxy container
 * Set TCP port range in sish service (to allow raw TCP tunnelling)
 * Allow inbound access to port `2222` and to the TCP port range exposed on the instance